AshKuhlmann/loop_bloom/README.md

 ## 14  Testing & CI

-100 % unit & integration coverage enforced in CI.
+CI enforces a minimum of 80 % unit and integration test coverage.

 <a id="contrib"></a>